michaelloughnane/sample-setup/full of typos.md

-this is our sampul teste file! it is fulll of typos! were going to try to impelmentt a spel chek tester with github acshions to se if it can decifer thsi mess!
+this is our simpul sampul teste file! it is fulll of typos! were going to try to impelmentt a spel chek tester with github acshions to se if it can decifer thsi mess!

 To be, or not to be, thaat is te qustionn:
 Wether 'tis noblr in the midn to sufer